feroldi/etc/README.md

 # Dots

 These are my configuration files (oh my dotfiles).
-I need them to live.
+I need them in order to live.
-I've put it here so that I won't lost it.

 Feel free to ask, contact me, fork, anything.